 DID YOU KNOW…

--David wrote the screenplay for Wish You Well, the film adaptation of his novel; the movie, which stars Josh Lucas, Mackenzie Foy and Academy Award-winner Ellen Burstyn, was filmed entirely on location in southwest Virginia in the fall of 2012.
-Stay tuned!
+-David wrote the screenplay for Wish You Well, the film adaptation of his novel; the movie, which stars Josh Lucas, Mackenzie Foy and Academy Award-winner Ellen Burstyn, was filmed entirely on location in southwest Virginia.

 The air was moist, the coming rain telegraphed by plump, gray clouds, and the blue sky fast fading.
 The 1936 four-door Lincoln Zephyr sedan moved down the winding road at a decent, if unhurried, pace.
 The car’s interior was filled with the inviting aromas of warm sourdough bread, baked chicken, and peach and cinnamon pie from the picnic basket that sat so temptingly between the two children in the backseat.